 Internationally acclaimed French creator, designer, and architect, Philippe Starck is an untiring and rebellious citizen of the world, who considers it his duty to share his ethical and subversive vision of a fairer planet, creates unconventional places and objects whose purpose is to be “good” before being beautiful.

-François Catroux burst onto the Paris scene in the middle of the 1960s, when he settled here after ten years of constant traveling.
+François Catroux burst onto the Paris scene in the middle of the 1960s, when he settled here after ten years of constant travelling.
 Currently, the Paris-based interior designer’s client list is not the longest, but it is one of the best in the business of interior architecture.
 François Catroux constantly reinvents his interiors and that is why so many people go to his projects for interior design inspiration.
 His trademark for modern interior design is mostly the result of being confronted with old, crumbling interiors.
 But when there are antiques and fine objects, Catroux designs around them with great care.

 Alberto Pinto, under the direction of Linda Pinto and a strong team of 80 employees, perpetuates rigorously what made the success of the master.
-Eclecticism, luxury details, refinement is always the key words when it comes to creating universes for its prestigious customers around the world: private residences, office buildings, airports, hotels, yachts and private jets.
+Eclecticism, luxury details, refinement is always the keywords when it comes to creating universes for its prestigious customers around the world: private residences, office buildings, airports, hotels, yachts and private jets.

 India Mahdavi studio is known for the diversity of its international projects.
 The interiors she creates are elegant, fluid, and reflect the essence of their location.
 Mahdavi has become an exclusive brand, offering a complete philosophy, based on a special vocabulary: high-end, joyful, nomadic, chic, elegant, ‘art de Vivre’.
-She is the reigning queen of color.
+She is the reigning queen of colour.

 Charles Zana has shared his taste and expertise in the most beautiful residential and public interiors around the world.
 In two decades, the architect, a graduate of the Beaux-Arts de Paris, has found his voice, forging his style and axes of influence on the lookout for discerning clients, demanding a unique vision.
 This vision is above all that of a lover of art, passionate about design, who speaks like an extract from key teachings.